-We spoke with three carers and/or relatives over the phone, all said staff were respectful, polite and interested in their loved one's wellbeing.
+Staff helped families to give feedback on the service.
+We spoke with six carers and/or relatives over the phone, five said staff were respectful, polite and interested in their loved one's wellbeing.
 They said staff shared information and provided support when needed.
+One carer said they would like to have been kept up to date more often.